Divsupport/Churn-Analysis-Project-Using-SQL-server-Power-BI/README.md

 # Churn-Analysis-Project-Using-SQL-server-Power-BI
 I Analyzed 7,040 telecom customer records to identify churn drivers and design retention strategies.
 Built an end-to-end analytics pipeline: SQL ETL for data cleaning, Power BI for visualization, and actionable insights to reduce churn by 15% (~$720K annual savings).

-# Churn Analysis Project

-Welcome to my end-to-end churn analysis for a telecom company.
-In this repository, I walk through everything I built—from establishing a SQL Server ETL pipeline and exploring customer data to creating interactive Power BI dashboards and generating actionable marketing recommendations.

 ## 🚀 Project Goals

 1. **ETL Pipeline**: I set up a Microsoft SQL Server database (`Churn_db`) to stage, clean, and transform raw customer data.